Christina McDowell: Other work

 In the years since her author debut, McDowell has become an advocate for restorative justice and criminal justice reform.
-Alongside Oscar-nominated producer, Matthew Cooke, McDowell is the co-producer of the documentary, "Survivor's Guide to Prison" about America's mass incarceration crisis, released in 2018.
-Additionally, she is involved with the non-profit InsideOUT Writers (an organization that helps incarcerated youth by leveraging creative writing as a catalyst for personal transformation), and POPS (an LA-based non-profit that provides support for kids and teens with family members in prison).
+McDowell is the co-producer (with Matthew Cooke) of the 2018 documentary, Survivor's Guide to Prison about mass incarceration in America.
+Additionally, she is involved with the non-profit InsideOUT Writers (a creative writing organization for incarcerated youth), and POPS (an LA-based non-profit that provides support for kids and teens with family members in prison).

+In 2004, McDowell featured as the love interest in the music video for the song ”Pain” by Jimmy Eat World.

 Miscellaneous

-McDowell owns a small Havanese dog named Zelda Fitzgerald.
+McDowell owned a small Havanese dog named Zelda Fitzgerald.